axmz/vscode-color-assist/README.md

 <img src="./assets/color-assist-py.png" width="70%">

-## What color are available?
+## What colors are available?

 All 140 web colors: [link](https://htmlcolorcodes.com/)

 ## What else it can do?

-Color Assist can also highlight accordingly the ruler
+Color Assist can also highlight accordingly the ruler.
-See the right side of the image above  jj
+See the right side of the image above.
+Also, the opacity can be adjusted.

 # Settings